 A portfolio site presents your work to the world, making it easy for people to see who you are and what you've done.
-In this guide, we'll cover how to select the right template for your portfolio and various methods for displaying your work.
-You can also expand your portfolio to include a bio or CV, organized drop-down menus, and secure client logins.
+In this guide, we'll cover various methods for displaying your work.
+You can also expand your portfolio to include a bio or CV, drop-down menus, and secure client logins.

-Note: This guide focuses on site design for artist, designer, and photographer portfolios.
-If you're photographer who works with clients, our Building a photographer site guide may be more relevant.
+Tip: This guide focuses on site design for artist, designer, and writer portfolios.
+If you're a photographer who works with clients, our Building a photographer site guide may be more relevant.

 Show your work

-Every Squarespace template can display your photographs, illustrations, or designs in innovative ways.
-The three primary methods for displaying image sets are Index Pages, Gallery Pages, and Gallery Blocks.
-This section covers the key differences and how each method relates to portfolio design.
+Every Squarespace site can display your photographs, illustrations, or designs in innovative ways.
+The primary methods for displaying sets of images and other projects are portfolio pages, gallery sections, and image blocks.
+This section covers the key differences and how each method relates to one another and to your overall portfolio design.

 Add a bio or CV